LCSB-BioCore/COBREXA.jl/.github/CONTRIBUTING.md

 :+1::tada: Thanks for taking the time to contribute to [COBREXA.jl](https://github.com/LCSB-BioCore/COBREXA.jl)! :tada::+1:

-## How can I contribute?

-A complete technical guide on how to get started contributing is given [here](https://lcsb-biocore.github.io/COBREXA.jl/stable/howToContribute/).

 ## How to report a bug or suggest an enhancement

 Please use the [GitHub issue tracker](https://github.com/LCSB-BioCore/COBREXA.jl/issues) to report any problems with the software, and discuss any potential questions about COBREXA use.